Kaushik2003/V4/README.md

-# StudySync
+# V4

 > *Inspired by students, built for students.*

-StudySync is an AI-powered productivity platform for students, built with Next.js.
+V4 is an AI-powered productivity platform for students, built with Next.js.
 It helps you manage courses, tasks, notes, and study sessions with a modern, modular interface and integrated AI features.

 ## ✨ Features